leonardoferreira10/recruitment2023/README.md

 To solve this task, you must create a fork of this repository on your GitHub account and work from there.
 When done, submit a pull request to the main branch so we can review your work.
 Feel free to create a draft pull request the moment you start solving the task, if you want.

+You can use whichever IDE or text editor you feel confident with.
+Some recommendations are Visual Studio Code or PyCharm.

 ## Module 1 - Implementing and training a neural network

+This question should be explored using the provided Jupyter Notebook (`mod1/notebook.ipynb`).

 ### Requirements

 - Python
     - PyTorch
+    - TorchVision

 ### Tasks

 In this module, the goal is to develop and train a neural network to identify hand-written digits (MNIST dataset) using PyTorch.

-1. The provided architecture is a MLP with 3 fully-connected layers:
+1. The provided architecture is a MLP with 2 fully-connected layers:
-    - 784 neurons
-    - 800 neurons
+    - 784 input features and 800 output features
-    - 10 neurons
+    - 800 input features and 10 output features

+    Explore the architecture on the script `mod1/bobnet.py`.
-    1. Why does the input layer have 784 neurons?
+    1. Why does the input layer have 784 input features?
-    2. Why does the output layer have 10 neurons?
+    2. Why does the output layer have 10 output features?

 2. The initial architecture is a good old Multi-Layer Perceptron (MLP).
     1. Modify the architecture to be a Convolutional Neural Network (CNN) with the following layers: